KrissinaW/sql-challenge/README.md

 It’s been two weeks since I was hired as a new data engineer at Pewlett Hackard (a fictional company).
 My first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
 All that remains of the employee database from that period are six CSV files.

 For this project, I will design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.

+# Data Modeling

+In the Images file included in this repository you will find the:

+- Entity Relationship Diagram (ERD) for all tables.

+- Screen shot displaying the Schema Pane or Table List.

+  - I included this to provide a structured overview of all the tables defined in the database diagram, along with their columns, primary keys, foreign keys, and relationships to other tables.

+# Data Engineering

+In the PGAdmin file included in this repository you will find the Emp_schema.sql file and also the Emp_SQL.sql file.

+In the Emp_schema.sql file you will find the following:

+- All required columns are defined for each table

+- Columns set to the correct data type

+- Primary Keys set for each table

+- Correctly referenced related tables

+- Tables are correctly related using Foreign Keys

+- Correctly uses NOT NULL condition on necessary columns

+- Accurately defined value lengths for columns

 # Data Analysis: